 41-1512.
 Qualified facility income tax credits; qualification; definitions

 A. For taxable years beginning from and after December 31, 2012, income tax credits are allowed for expanding or locating a qualified facility in this state pursuant to sections 43-1083.03 and 43-1164.04.
-Only capital investments in a qualified facility that are made on or after July 1, 2012 are included in the computation of the credit.
+Only capital investments in a qualified facility that are made not more than thirty-six months before submitting an application for preapproval are included in the computation of the credit.

 B. To be eligible for the income tax credits, a taxpayer must apply to the authority, on a form prescribed by the authority, for preapproval of the business as qualifying for the credits.
 The application must include:

 1. The applicant's name, address, telephone number and federal taxpayer identification number or numbers.

 2. The name, address, telephone number and email address of a contact person for the applicant.